 Office: 113D Peabody Hall

-Jacqueline Bach is an associate professor of English Education and Curriculum Theory at Louisiana State University.
+Jacqueline Bach is a professor of English Education and Curriculum Theory at Louisiana State University.
 Her scholarship examines how young adult literature engages teachers and students in conversations about social issues, the ways in which popular culture informs (and might improve) pedagogy, and the preparation of secondary English/ Language Arts teachers.
 She is the co-editor for the “Engaging Texts” section of The Journal of Curriculum Theorizing.
 She is a former high school English teacher.